 Annie Leibovitz – ANALYZED PHOTO #1

+How does Annie Leibovitz use composition in her photography?
+Well, we are going to be looking at that today!
 This will be the first analyzed image of the 365 project.
-None of these design techniques were covered yet, but I just want to introduce you to everything, and then we’ll chip away at it later in the 365.
-You’ll slowly understand how they use these techniques to create a professional, well organized image.
+None of these design and composition techniques were covered yet, but I just want to introduce you to everything, and then we’ll chip away at it later in the 365.
+You’ll slowly understand how they use these techniques to create a professional, well organized photo.

 Why did I pick Annie Leibovitz?
 Well, she’s pretty much known by everyone, which makes her a great subject to analyze.
 I also admire most of her work.
 Now, when I say Annie Leibovitz, I can’t leave out her team.
-I know she couldn’t shoot all of those amazing setups by herself.
-And who knows, she may just show up, press the shutter button and BANG, it’s an Annie Leibovitz image.
-Someone has to take ALL of the credit I guess.
+I know she couldn’t shoot all of those amazing setups and perfect the composition by herself.
+And who knows, she may just show up, press the shutter button and “BANG”, it’s an Annie Leibovitz image.
+Someone has to take ALL of the credit right?

 Some people think Henri Cartier-Bresson used the rule of thirds, but if you look at Day 41, you’ll clearly see he’s designing his images to the 1.5 grid.
 Sure it may land on a third, but saying you are using the rule of thirds will lead your compositions into a dead end.
 In result, you’ll be creating an image without thinking about other design elements which are necessary for outstanding compositions.

 So sure, you may see the mantle lining up, or a foot or hand here and there, but you can’t get this composition by using the rule of thirds.
 How do you organize the other women which aren’t on the rule of thirds grid, and still bring rhythm and movement to the image?
 That’s where design comes into play.
 The dynamic symmetry and other design elements will help guide you through the trials and tribulations of creating a composition that would make Da Vinci cry.